Adelionek/AiTechTemplate/README.md

 ### Dataset

-Raw image files are not kept in the repository.
-The raw data should be placed in the `images/raw` directory, and then the config `paths.dataset` should be updated.
+Raw image files are not kept in the repository, they should be downloaded from the sources described below.
+After downloading, the raw data should be placed in the `data/images` directory, and then the config `paths.dataset` should be updated to point to appropriate folder.
 When running the experiment, the script in the `loaders.py` file will perform a transofmation of the images and also split the dataset into a test and validation set.

 Currently there are 3 sources of data supported: